Trump reportedly leaving travelers stranded around the world

 Meanwhile, the United Nations refugee agency and International Organization for Migration called on the Trump administration to continue offering asylum to people fleeing war and persecution, saying its resettlement program was vital.

-In Paris Saturday, French foreign minister Jean-Marc Ayrault said Trump's orders "can only worry us."
+In Paris on Saturday, French Minister of Foreign Affairs Jean-Marc Ayrault said Trump's orders "can only worry us."

-"Welcoming refugees who flee war and oppression is part of our duty," Ayrault added in comments carried by Reuters.
+"Welcoming refugees who flee war and oppression is part of our duty," Ayrault said in comments carried by Reuters.

 Qatar Airways issued a statement on its website that said nationals from Syria, Iraq, Iran, Sudan, Somalia, Yemen and Libya may only travel to the U.S. if they are in possession of a resident green card or specific visas usually granted to government employees, individuals traveling to the United Nations or employees of international organizations.